CS6460/CourseLibrary/_Future-Enhancements.md

 ## Overall sorting

-## fine tine search
+## Search fine tuning

-## Add splash page
-Add Category home pages

 ## Add recent additions / posts section

-## When a topic is picked from the LH side menu, only the content window should refresh (don't need a full-page refresh)

-## broken link checker
+## Broken link checker

 ## make the category links clickable spacer bigger

 ## Limit summary front end display to a certain number of characters?

+## When a topic is picked from the LH side menu, only the content window should refresh (don't need a full-page refresh)

+## Add splash page
+Add Category home pages